 She had trouble a lot in highschool.
 She would type a file at home on her word processor made by Microsoft, and when she arrived at school to edit, finish, and/or print it, it would not open on any of the school’s Apple computers.
 She grew a hatred for apples.
 (All kinds: Washington Red, Yellow, and Green.)

 But then, one day, she took an Html class in which she built a simple website.
 Then she took a Desktop Publishing Class.
-And then she went to college another hord of computing classes that have to do with computer literacy, math, video production, and the like.
+And then she went to college to take a hord of computing classes that have to do with general computer literacy, math, video production, and the like.
 Oh, and she’s read parts of this book: